mealmountain/CodeChallange/README.md

 1. Clone the git repo to your local computer and createa new branch with your name.

 2. Devise a database schema to hold the data in the people and places CSV files, and apply it to the MSSQL database.
-You may apply this schema via a script, via the MSSQL command-line client, or via a GUI client SSMS.
+You may apply this schema via a script, via the SQL command-line client, or via a GUI client.

-        * Database Server: SQL-DE-TEST-D
-        * Database Name: CodeChallenge
-        * User Name: candidate
-        * pass: c4nd1d4t3

 3. Create a simple script for loading the CSV files, places.csv and people.csv, into the tables you have created in the database.
 Your data ingest process can be implemented in any way that you like.
 You may implement this via programme code in a language of your choice, or via the use of ETL tools.